Galway sheep: History

 Following representations to the Dept. of Agriculture by the Irish Genetic Resources Conservation Trust, the pedigree Galway is now included in the provisions of the Rural Environment Protection Scheme, and breeders in Ireland receive an additional subsidy payment.
 There are just a few hundred Galway ewes in the UK.

-A frequent claim is that the Galway is our only native breed but there were many other types before the famine and many people think that mountain sheep should be recognised.
+Galway Sheep are the only native rare breed officially recognised by Department of Agriculture Food and the Marine.

 In 1999 there were less than 1000 true to type Galway sheep in 39 pedigree flocks (a big increase from the 14 breeders in 1990).
 Practically all the breeders are west of the Shannon.

 It has been written that in the 1776-1779 period English breeds were not in great favour by the Irish and some of these sheep were actually killed (for political reasons).
 At one stage the Roscommon breed was in existence (a large Galway) and later the Galway was mentioned as a strain of the Roscommon.
 The Roscommon got both very high praise and severe criticism depending on the particular time and the critic.
 Certainly, the Roscommon would not have suitable for to-days markets.
 In 1969/70 the Dept. of Agriculture, with the help of the then Agricultural Institute, initiated a new Galway Breeding Scheme.
 The scheme is now long forgotten about as the ewes are not there to improve.
 Galway sheep were imported to England until the 1900s.